How Brexit will affect .EU Domains

 - If possible, update the domain to be registered to a subsidiary in the EU (if the domain is vital to your business).

-- Start moving email and web traffic on to replacement domains now so that in the event of a no-deal brexit, web and email hosting services are not affected.
+- Move email and web traffic on to replacement domains now so that web and email hosting services are not affected.

-- As above, start moving email and web traffic on to an alternative domain name as soon as possible.
+- As above, move email and web traffic on to an alternative domain name as soon as possible.

 If you need any help or advice in moving your Freeola & GetDotted services to a new domain, our Support Team will be able to help.